Program Goals and Principles

 The Native Hawaiian people have lived in Hawaiʻi since time immemorial, developing an epistimology, culture, values, and society rooted by the distinct physical and spiritual relationships to ʻāina (the land, that which sustains) for which they are from.
 The cosmogonic genealogy and creation chant, Kumulipo (source of primordial darkness), reflects this understanding and anchors Native Hawaiians to Hawaiʻi by emphasizing a familial and reciprocal relationship to this land and its environment - where “Hawaiʻi cares for us as we take care of Hawaiʻi”.
 For the Native Hawaiian people, ʻāina is the lifeblood and center of identity, way of life, and culture and, as such, cannot be replicated anywhere else on Earth.
 Therefore, preservation of the Hawaiian Islands in the face of significant environmental impacts is essential and vital to the identity of Native Hawaiian people and resilience of the Native Hawaiian Community.

-Extreme weather and related environmental impacts inevitably cause economic hardship to the Native Hawaiian Community.
+• Adverse weather and related environmental and economic impacts inevitably cause economic hardship to the Native Hawaiian Community.

 In line with Secretarial Order 3419, Kapapahuliau projects should include a strong focus on capacity building efforts which enhances economic sustainability for the organization, and therefore the Native Hawaiian Community.
 This may include creating training, employment opportunities, or enhancing organizational or project activities that lay the groundwork for potential sustainable funding mechanisms that extend beyond the duration of the grant award.
 By investing in training and skill-building initiatives, we can empower Native Hawaiian Community members to adapt to changing economic conditions, fostering a resilient workforce that can thrive in the face of adversity.
 Additionally, collaboration with local businesses and organizations can help create a support network that strengthens the overall economic fabric of the Community.

-Native Hawaiian Community resilience must incorporate Native Hawaiian traditional knowledge systems and ingenuity.
+• Native Hawaiian Community actions must incorporate Native Hawaiian traditional knowledge systems and ingenuity.

-Kuleana (Right & Responsibility) to advance Native Hawaiian Community resilience through dialog and shared learning.
+• Kuleana (Right & Responsibility) to advance self-sufficiency of the Native Hawaiian Community through dialog and shared learning.

 Back to Kapapahuliau Grant Program